 All groups of humans use these techniques, regardless of language, country, race, color, or class – just as virtually all groups also commit violence against other people.
 Similarly, this kind of rhetoric is found throughout human history.

-Dangerous Speech hallmarks
+Dangerous speech hallmarks

-We have identified five hallmarks of Dangerous Speech, which we call: dehumanization, accusation in a mirror, threats to group integrity or purity, assertions of attacks against women and girls, and questioning in-group loyalty.
-All the examples of Dangerous Speech that we have found contain at least one of the hallmarks below.
+We have identified five hallmarks of dangerous speech, which we call: dehumanization, accusation in a mirror, threats to group integrity or purity, assertions of attacks against women and girls, or children, and questioning in-group loyalty.
+All the examples of dangerous speech that we have found contain at least one of the hallmarks below.

 By describing other groups of people as something other than human, or less than human, speakers can persuade their audiences to deny other people some of the moral consideration they give to those who are “fully” human (Leader Maynard and Benesch, 2016, pp. 80-81).
 Dehumanizing targets prepares audiences to condone or commit violence, by making their targets’ death and suffering seem less significant, or even by making it seem useful or necessary.

 Speakers often describe an out-group as biologically subhuman: as animals, insects, or even microorganisms such as bacteria or viruses.
 Persistently, in cases of genocide and mass atrocity, supporters and perpetrators have referred to their victims as vermin (rats, cockroaches, foxes, or snakes), beasts (apes or baboons), or biological hazards (a virus, tumors, or an infection).
-Not at all language comparing people to animals or other non-human creatures is dehumanizing or dangerous, of course – it’s possible to compare a person to an animal in a way that doesn’t lower social barriers to violence.
+Not all language comparing people to animals or other non-human creatures is dehumanizing or dangerous, of course – it’s possible to compare a person to an animal in a way that doesn’t lower social barriers to violence.

 Generally, speakers choose to compare out-group members with creatures that their audiences regard as repulsive, threatening, or deserving of violence (Leader Maynard, 2015, p.
 197).
 It is almost instinctual knowledge, for example, how to deal with an infestation of vermin: try to eliminate the creatures completely.
 When Rwandan Hutu extremist media referred to the Tutsi ethnic group as cockroaches in the months preceding the 1994 genocide which left hundreds of thousands of Tutsis dead, they suggested the same action – extermination; one military training operation was even called “Operation Insecticide” (Des Forges, 1999, p.
 666).